p20sami/shell-scripts/README.md

 # shell-scripts
-Some of my shell scripts
+Some of my shell scripts, comprised from various topics.
+Enjoy!